 - All applicants must complete the Equality Monitoring section.

-Sign and date your application form, if completing by hand. - Ask a trusted friend or colleague to read over a draft of your application form, to check for mistakes before you submit your final copy.
+- Ask a trusted friend or colleague to read over a draft of your application form, to check for mistakes before you submit your final copy.

-- You may need to review it in preparation for interview and it may be of some use in the future.
+- Keep a copy of your completed application form.
+You may need to review it in preparation for interview and it may be of some use in the future.

 Guide to Preparing for Interview

 Success at interview depends on careful preparation.
 There are many ways in which you can prepare for your interview; the key, however, is to stay focused and not learn lots of new information.
 The panel will want to assess how you apply your knowledge and experience to the demands of the new job.
+Interviews make some people nervous, but with careful preparation you should be confident that you can be successful.

 Listed below are some things you can do before the interview that will help you make the experience a positive one

 - Has the employer identified someone you can talk to about the job?
 If so, do this or if not, contact the employer and ask if there is someone you can talk to.
+The contact person will usually be provided to those who have been shortlisted.
+If you have been shortlisted and a contact person has not been provided, please contact the recruitment team.

 - Read the job description and personnel specification carefully.

 Sometimes experiences outside of work can provide useful evidence to the panel.
 When considering examples, you may find it helpful to follow the ‘STAR’ or ‘SBO’ model.
-The SBO model is useful for more senior posts.

 ‘STAR’ Model